Probesys/lotemplate/README.md

 LOTemplate is document generator used to create documents programatically (ODT, DOCX, PDF) from a template and a json file.

-Templates are Word or Libreoffice documents (ODT or DOCX).

 ```mermaid
 flowchart LR
     template[Template<br/>in DOCX or ODT]